jfinancial/cheatsheets/js_frameworks/angular/Angular_Basics.md

   </pre>

 #### Root module with @NgModule
-- Think of a module like import/export in ES5.
+- Angular modules are similar to ES5 modules and we use import/export but the @NgModule annotation works as a special decorator.
 (We don't need to add the `.ts` extension for our component.)
-The @NgModule is a special decorator.
-- We include NgModule (these are Angular decorators), BrowserModule (for Broswer functionality) and CommonModule (for templating and directives) and add these to our `imports` section and then add our component to `declarations` and `bootstrap`.
-- Boostrap corresponds to the &lt;appRoot&gt; tag in our HTML.
+- We include NgModule, BrowserModule (for Broswer functionality) and CommonModule (for templating and directives) and add these to our `imports` section and then add our component to `declarations` and `bootstrap`.
+(Here, `bootstrap` corresponds to the &lt;appRoot&gt; tag in our HTML.

   <pre>
     import { NgModule } from '@angular/core';